gondolieri-coop/catalogue-chimerical/content/en/bonus.md

 This pitcher is rimmed with Pentolan marble and has dozens of tiny iron charms pressed into it, each shaped like a tiny fruit stand.

 When a single slice of fruit is placed into it along with any drinkable liquid, the liquid is infused with the flavor of that fruit as if a full day had passed.
 Anyone who consumes a drink poured from this pitcher feels as if they've just awoken from a restful night's sleep.

+## The Would-Be Spiron

+This ash crossbow has a stave of pentolan marble carved with a relief of the Pentolan skyline, spires rising from the canals below.
+Despite its impossible construction, the crossbow is relatively easy to cock, the marble bending mysteriously.

+The bearer of this crossbow finds themselves exceptionally hungry for renown and lucre alike; while using it in the service of those goals, they find that their aim is unerring, but they seem incapable of calculating risks.